techbrett/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

 To allow your users to use intelligent recap, you must turn on transcription:

 - PSTN calls: To turn on transcription, see [Configure call recording, transcription, and captions in Teams](call-recording-transcription-captions.md#enable-call-transcription).
-- Meetings, 1:1 and group peer-to-peer calls: To turn on transcription, see [Admins- Manage transcription and captions for Teams meetings](meeting-transcription-captions.md#transcription).
+- Meetings, 1:1 and group peer-to-peer VoIP calls: To turn on transcription, see [Admins- Manage transcription and captions for Teams meetings](meeting-transcription-captions.md#transcription).

 #### Recording